strait2thepoint/NoteTaker/README.md

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

 ## Usage
-Clone prjoect.
+Clone prjoect. "cd" into "Develop" and then into "utils".
 Run "npm i" in your terminal to install the needed packages.
 After all the packages have been installed, run "node server.js" in your terminal.
 This will run the server.
 Find the page on your localhost:3001.
 To get out of the server CLI, type "control + c".

-Provide instructions and examples for use.
-Include screenshots as needed.

 ### Screenshots
 ![screenshot] (img src= https://photos.app.goo.gl/3pB6B97iyu2VYqmy9)